best-surrogacy-agencies-in-denver colorado

 Colorado courts routinely grant pre-birth parentage orders (PBOs), meaning intended parents are recognized on their child’s birth certificate from delivery — without post-birth adoption proceedings.

 Colorado has no agency licensing requirement — meaning any business can operate as a surrogacy agency in the state.
-Vetting an agency’s medical oversight, legal expertise, and compensation transparency is entirely the responsibility of the intended parent or surrogate.
+Vetting an agency’s medical oversight, legal expertise, and compensation transparency is the responsibility of the intended parent or surrogate.

 7 Best Surrogacy Agencies in Colorado